esstat17/Note-For-Posts/README.md

 Note that if you include your own classes, or third-party libraries, there are three locations in which said files may go:

-* `note-for-post/includes` is where functionality shared between the admin area and the public-facing parts of the site reside
+* `note-for-posts/includes` is where functionality shared between the admin area and the public-facing parts of the site reside
-* `note-for-post/admin` is for all admin-specific functionality
+* `note-for-posts/includes/admin` is for all admin-specific functionality
-* `note-for-post/public` is for all public-facing functionality
+* `note-for-posts/language` is for languages

-Note that previous versions of the Boilerplate did not include `Plugin_Name_Loader` but this class is used to register all filters and actions with WordPress.

-The example code provided shows how to register your hooks with the Loader class.

-### What About Other Features?

-The previous version of the WordPress Plugin Boilerplate included support for a number of different projects such as the [GitHub Updater](https://github.com/afragen/github-updater).

-These tools are not part of the core of this Boilerplate, as I see them as being additions, forks, or other contributions to the Boilerplate.

-The same is true of using tools like Grunt, Composer, etc. These are all fantastic tools, but not everyone uses them.
-In order to  keep the core Boilerplate as light as possible, these features have been removed and will be introduced in other editions, and will be listed and maintained on the project homepage

 # Credits
+Official Wordpress Documentation
 Wordpress Functions was created by [Elvin D.](https://twitter.com/esstat17).

-The WordPress Plugin Boilerplate was started in 2011 by [Tom McFarlin](http://twitter.com/tommcfarlin/) and has since included a number of great contributions.
-In March of 2015 the project was handed over by Tom to Devin Vinson.

-The current version of the Boilerplate was developed in conjunction with [Josh Eaton](https://twitter.com/jjeaton), [Ulrich Pogson](https://twitter.com/grapplerulrich), and [Brad Vincent](https://twitter.com/themergency).
+[WordPress Plugin Boilerplate](https://github.com/DevinVinson/WordPress-Plugin-Boilerplate) - A standardized, organized, object-oriented foundation for building high-quality WP Plugins
+[EDD Extension Boilerplate](https://github.com/easydigitaldownloads/EDD-Extension-Boilerplate) serves as a foundation and aims to provide a standardized guide for building extensions.

 ## Documentation, FAQs, and More

-If you’re interested in writing any documentation or creating tutorials please [let me know](http://innovedesigns.com/contact/) .
+If you’re interested in writing any documentation or creating tutorials please [let me know](http://innovedesigns.com/contact/)